experimentAccount2/slpkg/README.rst

                                                 only packages installed on the
                                                 system.
-      -c, --check, [repository] --upgrade,      Check, view and install updated --skip=[] --resolve-off               packages from repositories.
+      -c, --check, [repository] --upgrade,      Check, view and install updated --skip=[...] --resolve--off           packages from repositories.
       -s, --sync, [repository] [package...],    Sync packages.
 Install packages --resolve-off                         directly from remote repositories
                                                 with all dependencies.